Posted by John Steven on September 21, 2011

 As describe above here, the “buyer” (an organizational stakeholder) drives interaction.
-For this, I posit a buyer-driven work flow (see figure below)
+For this, I posit a buyer-driven work flow (available here).

 Summarizing, the buyer coordinates with the OWASP project owner, determines things like: level of effort (LoE), division of responsibilities, and what will ultimately be shared.
 The producer then works with OWASP project team resources to hit scheduling and roadmap sign-posts.